Researchers are still testing different combinations for treating mesothelioma.

 Paying for Chemotherapy

 Cancer treatment is expensive, with costs rising higher each year.
-Chemotherapy in general is estimated to cost as much as $50,000 per course of treatment.
+Mesothelioma chemotherapy is estimated to cost as much as $50,000 per course of treatment.
 Considering patients often go through multiple courses, these expenses can add up quickly.

-Patients may also ask their doctors if there’s an alternative for an expensive treatment.
+Patients may also ask their doctors and medical team if there’s an alternative for an expensive treatment.
 With chemotherapy drugs, there may be a generic brand that has the same effects as a name brand drug at less cost.

 Even limited out-of-pocket costs can still be too expensive for many households on top of regular household bills and secondary costs that come with cancer treatment.
 If you’re looking for other ways to help offset the cost of treatment, you may find more resources on our financial planning page, which provides some assistance options for treatment, lodging, and travel expenses.